Palantir555/palantir555.github.io/_posts/2016-05-23-reversing-huawei-3-sniffing.md

 2. A computer generates the credentials for each device and **they're stored into each device separately**

-Developer incopetence aside, the first approach is usually taken as a last resort; if you can't get your hardware manufacturer to flash unique data to each device or can't afford the increase in manufacturing cost.
+Developer incompetence aside, the first approach is usually taken as a last resort; if you can't get your hardware manufacturer to flash unique data to each device or can't afford the increase in manufacturing cost.